 What does a pharmacy technician do in Wyoming?

 In general, pharmacy techs in Wyoming manage a variety of day-to-day customer support and inventory control tasks for the pharmacist.
 The subsequent checklist reflects the standard assignments that drug stores place on their technicians.

-Traditional pharmacy technician duties
+Traditional pharmacy technician duties in Wyoming

 - Handle client and patient telephone calls and inquiries

 - Initiate and maintain patient records

 - Help pharmacist in satisfying prescriptions by weighing, packaging and labeling prescribed medicines